 Although this makes for important progress in the debate, Hill's argument does not cover all the conceptual space it opens up.
-For her argument relies not only on the intuition about inalienable rights, but also on a widely held view that, barring exceptions10, reasons for action are universal.11 On this latter view, if a certain consideration is a reason for action for a person A in circumstance C, then ceteris paribus it also is a reason for action for a person B if B finds herself in the circumstance C. Thus, Hill's argument implies that for every duty we have towards others, if we find ourselves in a similar circumstance we have a similar self-regarding duty to ourselves.
+For her argument relies not only on the intuition about inalienable rights, but also on a widely held view that, barring exceptions,10 reasons for action are universal.11 On this latter view, if a certain consideration is a reason for action for a person A in circumstance C, then ceteris paribus it also is a reason for action for a person B if B finds herself

-Baruch A. Brody, Life and Death Decision Making (New York: Oxford University Press, 1988), 22; Robert Nozick, Anarchy, State, and Utopia (New York: Basic Books, 1974), 58; Hillel Steiner, "Directed Duties and Inalienable Rights," Ethics 123, no. 2 (January 2013): 230-44.
+Challenge from Egoism (Oxford: Oxford University Press, 2010), 50-51.
+For a critique of the idea of inalienable rights see Allen Buchanan, "What's So Special About Rights?"
+Social Philosophy and Policy 2, no. 1 (Autumn 1984): 79; Baruch A. Brody, Life and Death Decision Making (New York: Oxford University Press, 1988), 22; Robert Nozick, Anarchy, State, and Utopia (New York: Basic Books, 1974), 58; Hillel Steiner, "Directed Duties and Inalienable Rights," Ethics 123, no. 2 (January 2013): 230-44.